yatisht/usher/src/matUtils/README.md

 **-C**: Write the path of mutations defining each clade in the subtree after sample extraction to a file.

+**-A**: Write the path of mutations defining each node in the selected tree to the target file.

 **-v**: Convert the subtree to a VCF and write it to the indicated file.

 **-n**: Do not include sample genotype columns in the VCF output.
 Used only with -v